 It’s also interesting to note that the Keto diet is ranked 2nd last (#39 out of 40) in the U.S. News Best Diet Rankings.
 Key concerns are that this diet is known to negatively impact your body’s metabolism when used long-term.
 Patients who stop the Keto diet – even after several months of dieting – often experience rapid weight regain.
 Long-term adherence to a Keto diet can also result in muscle loss, fatigue, electrolyte imbalances and GI symptoms.
 Since very-low-carb diets appear to reduce insulin resistance and fat storage, people sensitive to carbohydrate overload or weight gain might benefit from this approach.

-Vegan diets are also quite restrictive, and require professional advice to carry out safely.
-While a Keto diet is well-studied with disease states (like diabetes), vegan diets have not always shown superiority to other diets in lowering blood sugars.
+Vegan diets are also quite restrictive and require professional advice to be carried out safely.
+While a Keto diet is well-studied with disease states (like diabetes), vegan diets have not always shown superiority to other diets in lowering blood sugar.
 The power of a vegan diet, therefore, appears to reduce heart disease incidence with a high nutrient, blood pressure and cholesterol lowering approach to food consumption.
 Much like the Keto diet, veganism has some limitations.

 Resources for Alberta Residents

 People who live in Alberta, Canada can access a Registered Dietitian for free through their local Primary Care Network (PCN), typically by asking their family doctor for a referral.
-In many cases, you will be referred to a Registered Nurse for lifestyle review & coaching prior to your dietitian appointment.
+We also offer a best-in-class weight management program, available online and at home.

 (1) Bueno, N. B., de Melo, I. S. V., de Oliveira, S. L., & da Rocha Ataide, T. (2013).
 Very-low-carbohydrate ketogenic diet v. low-fat diet for long-term weight loss: a meta-analysis of randomised controlled trials.
 British Journal of Nutrition, 110(7), 1178–1187.